 This comprehensive and cooperative concept of security encompasses the OSCE’s "three dimensions":

 Since 1995, the OSCE Secretariat has had its headquarters in Vienna.
 Since 1 July 2011, the office of Secretary General has been held by the Italian diplomat Lamberto Zannier.
 Since 1997, the independent Office of the OSCE Representative on Freedom of the Media has also been based in Vienna and the function is currently held by Dunja Mijatović from Bosnia and Herzegovina.

 57 Participating States

-The OSCE chair is assumed at yearly intervals by one member state which then plays an important role in managing the Organization’s work and in its external representation.
+The OSCE chair is assumed at yearly intervals by one member state which then plays a central role in managing the Organization’s work and in its external representation.
 The foreign minister of the country holding the chair holds the office of Chairman-in-Office (CiO).
 The fact that decision-making within the OSCE requires a consensus among all 57 participating states represents a particular diplomatic challenge.
-In 2014 Switzerland (2014) is the acting CiO, in close cooperation with Serbia, which will be CiO in 2015.
-In 2000 Austria chaired the OSCE.

-The majority of the international experts active in OSCE field missions are seconded to the OSCE by participating states.
-Information on current job vacancies in OSCE field missions and details of the application procedure can be accessed online.
+The majority of the international experts involved in the OSCE field operations and election observation activities are seconded to the OSCE by the participating States.
+For information on current vacancies and employment opportunities in the OSCE institutions and field operations as well as on the application procedure, please click here.